 Industrial

 In some cases, industrial applications require water with even fewer impurities than domestic water, known as pure water.
-This is the process of obtaining water for this purpose.
+One of the industrial water treatment processes is carried out to obtain this pure water.

 Sewage purification is the largest and most familiar volume of water treatment.
 To create domestic water, river water is treated at water purification plants, and seawater is desalinated.